RobinBrouwer/exhibit/README.md

       delegate :email, :to => :user
     end

+Want to add methods that can be used inside all of your presenters?
+Run the following command:

+    rails g exhibit:base

+A new initializer will be created: config/initializers/exhibit_presenter.rb.
+You can add methods to this class to extend it and use it inside all presenters.

-But how can you use this presenter inside the View?
+But how can you actually use presenters inside the view?
 It works the same as Ryan shows you in [Railscasts Pro episode #287](http://railscasts.com/episodes/287-presenters-from-scratch):

     <% exhibit(@user) do |user| %>
       <p>